grafana/faro-web-sdk/packages/core/README.md

 - `pushMeasurement` - is a method for registering metrics.
 The method accepts a mandatory `payload` parameter and an optional parameter for passing additional options:

-  - `span` - the span where the exception has occurred.
-Default value: `undefined`.
+  - `skipDedupe` - a flag for enforcing measurement push even if the measurement is identical to the previous one.

   ```ts
   faro.api.pushMeasurement({